w5xd/ASW12V/README.md

 Remote controllable multi-channel DC switch
 ASW12V: antenna switch for 12V

 My shack has a number of 12VDC controlled circuits for antennas.
-Their normal usage is to be controlled by rotary switches at the operating position.
+When I am sitting at the operating position, they are controlled by rotary switches there.
-When connected to the station remotely using WriteLog, I need a way to control the switches remotely.
+When connected to the station remotely using WriteLog, I need a way to control the switches from the shack PC.
 This device is a USB controlled solid-state multi-channel DC switch that controls up to 30VDC at up to 3A.
 In the absence of control commands over its USB input, its output channels follow its input channels.
 5VDC on the micro